 What To Do With 10 Million Dollars If It Fell In Your Lap

-As we pass the sign I ask him, “What would you do if you won the lottery?”
+As we pass the sign, I ask him, “What would you do if you won the lottery?”

 I usually call out the specific jackpot number that the sign displays as it’s always fun listening to other people’s dreams and the different ways they’d spend that much money.

-When’s the last time you’ve done that?
+When was the last time you’ve done that?

-It’s been awhile hasn’t it?
+It’s been a while hasn’t it?

-He informed me that one of his relatives left him $10 million dollars (nice Uncle!) and he wanted to know how to handle that much cash.
+He informed me that one of his relatives left him $10 million dollars (nice Uncle!), and he wanted to know how to handle that much cash.

 What would you do if $10 million dollars was handed to you as a gift?

-Before you answer that, have you ever heard the phrase, “to whom much is given much is required?”
+Before you answer that, have you ever heard the phrase, “To whom much is given, much is required?”

 There’s Great Responsibility For What We Receive